Catherine Connolly: Early life and education

-Catherine Martina Ann Connolly was born on 12 July 1957 and grew up in Shantalla, Galway City, the ninth of 14 siblings (seven boys and seven girls).
-Her father was a carpenter and a shipbuilder, who built Galway hooker sailing boats.
+Catherine Martina Ann Connolly was born on 5 November 1955 and grew up in Shantalla, Galway City, the ninth of 14 siblings (seven boys and seven girls).
+Her father was a carpenter and a boatbuilder, who built Galway hooker sailing boats.
 Her mother died at the age of 43, when Connolly was nine years old, her death suspected to have been caused by issues related to asthma.
 The family grew up in one of Galway's first social housing developments.
 In the 1970s, Connolly led a campaign to have tennis courts built in Shantalla.

 Connolly has stated that she "learned her socialism" growing up through early volunteering.
 She participated in activities with the Legion of Mary, including house cleaning and hospital visits, and continued volunteering in later years with the Order of Malta.

-Connolly earned a bachelor's degree in psychology from the University of Galway in the late 1970s and a master's degree in clinical psychology from the University of Leeds in 1981 before practising as a clinical psychologist for a number of years.

-Connolly subsequently earned a law degree from the University of Galway in 1989 before studying at King's Inns and becoming a barrister in 1991.
+Connolly earned a bachelor's degree in psychology from the University College, Galway in the late 1970s and a master's degree in clinical psychology from the University of Leeds in 1981 before practising as a clinical psychologist for a number of years.
+Connolly subsequently earned a law degree from University College, Galway in 1989 before studying at King's Inns and becoming a barrister in 1991.

-Career
+Pre-presidential career

 Connolly practised as a barrister, mostly on the Western Circuit, with a general practice, mainly in the areas of family law and personal injury law, from 1991 until she was elected to Dáil Éireann in 2016.
 Connolly joined the Labour Party after the 1997 general election.
 She was elected to Galway City Council for Labour in the west city area at the 1999 corporation election.
 For the 2004 council election, Connolly switched to the south city local electoral area to allow her sister, Colette, to contest the election in the west area of the city; both were elected.
 In the same year, she was elected Mayor of Galway, leading Labour into a power-sharing agreement with Fine Gael and independent councillors.
 As Mayor, Connolly successfully advocated for and presided over the awarding (in absentia) of the Freedom of Galway City to Myanmar political activist Aung San Suu Kyi in June 2005.